arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/04.python-arduino-data-exchange/content.md

 Make sure you have installed the **Arduino Mbed OS Portenta Boards** core and upload the sketch to the X8 in the Arduino IDE or via Arduino CLI.

 ***The example code provided in the repository uses preset sensor values (returning fixed values like 100, 200, 300, etc.) for demonstration purposes.
 It allows you to test the RPC mechanism without connecting actual hardware sensors.
-To use real sensor data, you will need to modify the Arduino sketch to include your sensor library and update the `RPC.bind()` calls to return actual sensor readings instead of the preset values.***
+To use real sensor data, you will need to modify the Arduino sketch to include your sensor library and update the `RPC.bind()` calls to return actual sensor readings instead of the preset values.
+For sensor implementation example please refer to [this section](#sensor-implementation).***

 ### Debugging the Arduino Sketch

 To check if the Arduino sketch is working correctly, you may want to read the messages from the `Serial.println` statements.
 You cannot currently read them directly from the Arduino IDE's serial monitor.
-Instead, you can use a simple service called **`py-serialrpc`**, which listens for those messages and prints them to the console.
+Instead, you can use the **`python-rpc-serial`** container, which listens for those messages and prints them to the console.

-This service needs to run on the Linux side of the X8.
+This container needs to run on the Linux side of the X8.
 You can get the files [here](https://github.com/arduino/portenta-containers/tree/main/python-rpc-serial).
 Clone or download the repository to your local machine, then from the command prompt, navigate to the adb tool folder and upload the files to the X8 with the command:

 ```bash
 adb push <local directory path>/python-rpc-serial /home/fio